dperique/Kuul_periodics/README.md

 Specifically:

-* When people manually trigger jobs, they need to clean them up after they are done
+* When people manually trigger jobs, delete them after they are done
-* If there are Error Pods, they need to be cleaned up eventually
+* If there are Error Pods, delete them eventually
+* Check the list of Jobs and see what's been around and for how long.
+Delete Jobs that have been around for many days and show completions of "0/1".
+Jobs that didn't complete were probably due to an error condition which may have been corrected many days ago.  if the "0/1" jobs keep showing up, investigate and fix it.

 Once in a while, look at all the CronJobs to see the "Last Scheduled" time for each CronJob.
 If you jobs should run hourly, you need to ensure that the last scheduled time